plclub/cbpv-effects-coeffects/artifact-overview.md

 ### QEMU Startup

-The `base-image` folder contains a `start.sh` script and a `start.bat` script to start the VM on unix-like systems and Windows, respectively.
+The `vm-util` folder contains a `start.sh` script and a `start.bat` script to start the VM on unix-like systems and Windows, respectively.
 Running this script will open a graphical console on the host machine, and create a virtualized network interface.
 On Linux you may need to run with `sudo` to start the VM.